 Job Brief: Offers high-level food items and ingredients

 You cannot talk about villagers or Minecraft villager jobs without focusing on farmers.
 They are the most popular and common types of villagers in the game.
 Farmers offer high-level food items and even a few ingredients to some of the best Minecraft potions.
-That means you can trade bread, pie, apple, cookies, cake, stew at lower levels.
-Meanwhile, expert farmers offer golden carrots and glistering melon slices.
+That means you can trade bread, pie, apple, cookies, cake, and stew at lower levels.
+Meanwhile, expert farmers also offer golden carrots and glistering melon slices.
 They usually spawn next to a composter, which is great for creating bonemeal in the game.

 Job Site Block: Barrel